Keenan Allen Player Prop Bets for NFL Week 13 | Los Angeles vs. Cincinnati 12/5/2021

 - Note: Allen's stats vs. Bengals date back to 2016.

-- This week Allen will face the NFL's 24th-ranked pass defense (269.1 yards allowed per game).
+- The 269.1 passing yards the Bengals allow per game makes them the NFL's 24th-ranked pass defense this season.

-- At 1.3 passing TDs allowed per game, the Bengals defense is ranked second in the NFL.
+- With 14 passing TDs conceded this year, the Bengals defense is ranked second in the NFL.

 Recent Performances

-- In last week's outing against the Broncos, Allen was targeted 10 times, picking up 85 yards on seven receptions.
+- In last week's matchup with the Broncos, Allen caught seven passes for 85 yards while being targeted 10 times.

 Allen's Los Angeles Teammates